 Common Winter Accidents In Colorado

-Colorado car accidents are no different despite the state’s extreme winter conditions.
+Critical reasons for crashes annually, as reported by the National Highway Traffic Administration, are 94% due to driver errors, 2% from component failures, and 2% from environmental conditions, such as weather and slick roads.
+Colorado car accidents are no different, despite the state’s extreme winter conditions.
 Car accidents in the snow are not necessarily “caused” by road conditions or winter weather.
-Instead, many accidents are caused by people who drive carelessly despite slick roads or poor visibility.
+Instead, many accidents are caused by careless drivers, despite slick roads or poor visibility.

-• Slick roads due to freezing conditions and lack of plowing in rural areas
+• Slick roads due to freezing conditions and a lack of plowing in rural areas.

 Unfortunately, your ability to navigate these conditions will not necessarily determine whether you have an accident.
 In many situations, car accidents in the snow occur because of the other driver’s lack of care, experience, or ability to drive safely in winter conditions.